There are now 3 possible online modes for units:

 - Contact hours

-- lectures: 2 hours per week; labs: 3 hours per week; tutorials: 3 hours per week
+- lectures: up to 2 hours per week; labs: 3 hours per week; tutorials: 3 hours per week

 - This unit includes collecting and working with blood from patients and healthy volunteers.
 While the activities involved have undergone risk assessment and relevant institutional biosafety approvals, some activities are considered to be exposure-prone procedures (EPPs).
 As such, it is important that students meet the expectations for Health Care Workers in Western Australia.
 Under these guidelines HCWs and students are responsible for ensuring—(1) they know their own blood borne virus status; (2) their vaccination status against vaccine preventable diseases is current and they can provide evidence of HBV vaccination or documented evidence of non-responder status; (3) any refusal to undertake recommended vaccinations and/or serology is to be documented; and (4) they adopt infection prevention practices to minimise the risk of occupational exposure (e.g. use of appropriate personal protective equipment and safe handling and disposal of sharps).